 Abstract & Presentation Guidelines

 The Call for Presentations is posted online and sent to the IADMS constituency in the January prior to the IADMS Annual Conference.
-Presentations are to be submitted by March 1 via the IADMS Conference Online Management System (COMS).
-Presentation formats include posters, lectures, allegro lectures, interactive forums, practical workshops, and movement sessions.
+Presentations are to be submitted by March 1 via the IADMS Abstract Submission System.
+Presentation formats include posters, lectures, interactive forums, practical workshops, and movement sessions.

 Step 2: Prepare Your Abstract